Elmers End station: Early years (1857-1922)

 The Mid Kent line was built by the Mid-Kent and North Kent Junction Railway (MK&NKJR) and was opened on 1 January 1857 as far as Beckenham Junction.
-From opening the line was worked by the South Eastern Railway (SER).
+From opening, the line was worked by the South Eastern Railway (SER).

-Seven years later the MK&NKJR built an extension from a new junction station at New Beckenham to Croydon (Addiscombe Road) with an intermediate station at Elmers End, which again was operated by the SER from opening.
-The station was occupied in what was then a rural area with scattered farm houses and hamlets.
+Seven years later, the MK&NKJR built an extension from a new junction station at New Beckenham to Croydon (Addiscombe Road).
+The railway through Elmers End was opened by the SER on 1 April 1864.

+The Hayes Line opened on 29 May 1882 to Hayes.
+The station was occupied in, what was then, a rural area with scattered farm houses and hamlets.
 The station building was located on the down side whilst a goods yard was provided on the up side.

-By 1914 Elmers End had almost become part of Beckenham on the east side of the railway.
-On the opposite side a sewage works, the Croydon Council refuse destructor, Beckenham Council's refuse destructor and electric power station as well as two brick works and Crystal Palace District Cemetery were all located.
+By 1914, Elmers End had almost become part of Beckenham on the east side of the railway.
+On the opposite side, a sewage works, the Croydon Council refuse destructor, Beckenham Council's refuse destructor and electric power station as well as two brick works and Crystal Palace District Cemetery were all located.
 Sidings served the Croydon and Beckenham Council sites.

-The station was rebuilt in 1881/2 in anticipation of the opening of the Hayes branch.
-Bay platforms were provided on the up and down side and a new 43 lever signal box was provided immediately south of the station.
+The station was rebuilt in 1881/2, in anticipation of the opening of the Hayes branch.
+Bay platforms were provided on the up and down side; a new 43 lever signal box was provided immediately south of the station.
 New coal sidings, in anticipation of further suburban growth, were also provided on the up side.

-The Elmers End – Hayes section was built by the West Wickham & Hayes Railway, and left the existing line just south of the station on a tight 13 chain curve.
+The Elmers End – Hayes section was built by the West Wickham & Hayes Railway and left the existing line just south of the station on a tight 13 chain curve.
 It was sold to the South Eastern Railway in 1881 and opened on 29 May 1882.
-Initially 13 services each way were operated between Elmers End and Hayes with central London passengers having to change trains.
+Initially, 13 services each way were operated between Elmers End and Hayes, with central London passengers having to change trains.

-In 1898 the South Eastern Railway and its bitter rivals the London Chatham & Dover Railway agreed to work as one railway company under the name of the South Eastern & Chatham Railway and Elmers End became an SECR station.
+In 1898, the South Eastern Railway and its bitter rivals the London Chatham & Dover Railway agreed to work as one railway company under the name of the South Eastern & Chatham Railway and Elmers End became an SECR station.

 Southern Railway (1923-1947)

 Following the Railways Act 1921 (also known as the Grouping Act), Elmers End became a Southern Railway station on 1 January 1923.

 The Mid-Kent line was electrified with the (750 V DC third rail) system and electric services commenced on 28 February 1926.
-Early electric services were worked by early Southern Railway 3-car Electric Multiple Unit trains often built from old SECR carriages.
-In connection with the electrification the track bed between Elmers End and Clock House area was raised in an effort to reduce flooding.
+Early electric services were worked by early Southern Railway three-car electric multiple units, often built from old SECR carriages.
+In connection with the electrification, the track bed between Elmers End and Clock House area was raised in an effort to reduce flooding.
 Electrification led to further house building between Clock House and Elmers End stations.

-During World War 2 the station was hit three times by bombs during 1941.
-Some track alterations took place in 1947 which included the link between the Up Bay and Hayes line being removed, platform lengthening and direct access from the Hayes branch to the down bay.
+During World War II, the station was hit by bombs three times during 1941.
+Some track alterations took place in 1947, which included the link between the Up Bay and Hayes line being removed, platform lengthening and direct access from the Hayes branch to the down bay.